victorwmsft/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Set-SPServerScaleOutDatabaseDataSubRange.md

 ```

 ## DESCRIPTION
 This cmdlet contains more than one parameter set.
 You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
-For more information about how to use parameter sets, see [Cmdlet Parameter Sets] (https://msdn.microsoft.com/library/dd878348(VS.85).aspx).
+For more information about how to use parameter sets, see [Cmdlet Parameter Sets](https://msdn.microsoft.com/library/dd878348(VS.85).aspx).

 ## EXAMPLES